clearlinux/clear-linux-documentation/source/installing_openstack.rst

 The sample configuration files that are included will likely require modification for your specific environment.

-This installer will be using Ansible* as configuration management tool.
+This installer uses Ansible* as configuration management tool.

 Components supported by this installer